 After college he obtained his law degree from Georgetown University in Washington, D.C. (magna cum laude), and joined the law firm of Willkie Farr & Gallagher in New York as an associate in the litigation department.
 For many years he represented Major League Baseball in many high-profile cases, including the celebrated George Brett “Pine Tar” case and the Pete Rose gambling case.
 As a partner in the firm, he went on to specialize in complex commercial and securities litigation, and was a principal author of the Audit Committee Report for Cendant Corporation (at the time, the most massive fraud in American corporate history); the New York Times called the report a definitive case study in the area of accounting irregularities and fraud.
 He taught legal writing as part of his firm’s continuing legal education program for many years, and is the author of One Firm – A Short History of Willkie Farr & Gallagher, 1888 - (2004).
 He holds the record as a four-time winner of the firm’s annual golf tournament in Florida.

 At the end of 2011, John retired from active legal practice to concentrate on his writing career.
 Since then, in addition to White Shoe, The Swamp Fox and American Queen, he has published an e-book, An All-American Murder, a true crime story of an unsolved cold case murder in Columbus, Ohio in 1975.
 It led to the reopening of the case and a renewed investigation by Columbus Police that identified the killer as someone other than the man accused 40 years earlier.

 John is a member of Biographers International Organization.

-When not writing, John pursues his hobbies of golf, theater, film, museums, aimless walking, and travel (especially France and Italy, in close competition for his favorite).
-In the US, he divides his time between New York City and a home in California wine country.
+When not writing, John pursues his hobbies of golf, theater, film, museums, aimless walking, and travel (especially France and Italy).
+In the US, he lives in New York City and has a part-time home in California wine country.